swiftlang/swift-evolution/proposals/0024-either.md

 ## Impact on existing code

-As this is an addition to the Standard Library, no existing code should be affected unless the author happens to be using the identifier Either - in which case there is a strong chance that their Either and our Either are the same thing, aligning with the goal of removing duplicate implementations of this common type.
+As this is an addition to the Standard Library, no existing code should be affected unless the author happens to be using the identifier settled on - in which case there is a strong chance that their Sum type and our Sum type are the same thing, aligning with the goal of removing duplicate implementations of this common type.